kjmadscience/voltdb-aggdemo/README.md

 |recordStartUTC| Generation time of record in UTC. |2-Feb-21 03:46:34 GMT|
 |recordUsage| Bytes if usage during this period 50600| 5|

+So a session with 5 records will look like this:

 |SessionID|SessionStartUTC|callingNumber|Seqno|recordType|recordStartUTC|recordUsage
 |---|---|---|---|---|---|---|